Jayaranjani/messenger-authentication-okta-integration-blueprint/blueprint/index.md

 5. In **Credentials** section, click **Configure** and provide the Okta client credentials.
 6. Click **Save**.
-7. On the main Integrations page, set your integration to **Active**.
+7. On the main Integrations page, set your new integration to **Active**.

   ![Activate your integration](./images/Active.png "Activate your integration")